+To truly experience the culture of Fiji, you must see a rugby game.
 Rugby is the national sport of Fiji.
-Fijians love it as much as Americans love football and baseball.
+Fijians love it as much as Americans love football.
 You cannot travel far on the small island without seeing some reference to the sport.
 Children and adults alike can be seen playing pick-up games on fields and schoolyards across the nation.
-During the Summer Olympics in Rio, my son became fascinated with watching Fiji play rugby.
-He wanted to go to Fiji to see a match in person.
-So, in June 2017, we traveled to the capital city of Suva to watch the Fiji national team play Scotland.
-It was an amazing experience, even though none of us knew anything about the sport.
-Not only did we learn a lot about the game during that trip, but we also learned some tips to make watching it in Fiji even better.
-Here are my tips for experiencing rugby in Fiji.
+During our recent trip to Fiji, we had the opportunity to watch Fiji’s national team play Scotland.
+It was an amazing experience.
+We learned some valuable tips in the process to make the experience even better.
+Here are some tips to maximize your enjoyment of watching rugby in Fiji.

 Fiji Time is a Real Thing

 I had ordered our tickets online and printed them at home.
-The tickets listed the game time as noon.
-We wanted to get there early so we could watch pregame warm-ups.
-We arrived at the stadium around 10:15.
-I asked if we could enter the stadium yet.
-The staff informed me that the game didn’t start until 2:30 and the gates would open at 12:30!
-When I showed them the time listed on the tickets, they said that it was because the tickets listed Australian time.
+Our tickets listed game time as noon.
+We wanted to get there early to watch pregame warm-ups.
+We arrived at the stadium around 10:15 and were informed that the game didn’t start until 2:30 and the gates would open at 12:30!
+When I showed the stadium staff the time listed on the tickets, they said that it was because the tickets listed Australian time.
 This didn’t make a lot of sense, but it just goes to show how little Fijians pay attention to time.

 Get There Early

 Once you determine the actual start time of the match, get there at least an hour early.
 There are a couple reasons for this.
-First, the local crowd does arrive early.
-So, if you have general admission tickets, seating will be on a first come, first serve basis.
-So, by getting there early, you will ensure you will have the best choice of seats.
+First, if you have general admission tickets, seating will be on a first come, first serve basis and the local crowd arrives early.
+Getting there early will ensure you will have the best choice of seats.

-Secondly, getting there early will allow you to see all the official, and unofficial, pregame festivities.
-A military band performed before the game on the day we were there.
-This was pretty entertaining considering that they marched onto the field to perform their show while the teams were still in the midst of pregame warm-ups.
+Secondly, you will want to see all the official, and unofficial, pregame festivities.
+A military band performed before the game we watched.
+This was pretty entertaining because they marched onto the field to perform while the teams were in the midst of pregame warm-ups.
 The band didn’t seem to care, they marched right through the teams and did their thing!
-We were also very amused by the field crew who decided to wait until an hour before game time to paint the stripes on the field.
+We were also amused by the field crew who waited until an hour before game time to paint the stripes on the field.
 This also occurred during team warm-ups!
 You just never know what you’re going to see!

 Don’t Read the Small Print

-This is my biggest regret about our Fijian rugby experience.
 Prior to the game, I read the small print on our tickets regarding the rules of the stadium.
-Among other things, it stated that no cameras of any kind, including phones with camera abilities were allowed inside the stadium.
-I thought this was very odd.
-But, I left both my phone and camera in the car because I didn’t want to chance having them taken away.
+Among other things, it stated that no cameras of any kind, including camera phones, were allowed inside the stadium.
+I thought this was odd.
+But, I left both my phone and camera in the car because I didn’t want to risk having them taken away.
 Well, it turns out, I was the only person in the stadium to follow the no camera rule!
 Not only did most everyone have their phones, but several people had large DSLR cameras and were taking pictures all throughout the game!
 I was so disappointed!
+This is my biggest regret about our Fijian rugby experience.

-So, take my advice: don’t bother reading the small print on the tickets.
+So, don’t bother reading the small print on the tickets.
 It doesn’t appear to be enforced.
 The Fijian people are very nice, so if you attempt to take something into the stadium that is prohibited, they will let you know at the gate.
-And, please take your camera with you when you go!
+And, take your camera!
 I know I will be taking mine next time!

 Splurge for Grandstand Seats

-Of these three choices, the grandstand seats are the most expensive.
-I recommend, if possible, splurging for grandstand seats.
-They are not that much more expensive, but will greatly enhance your experience.
-You will have much better views of the game because they are higher than the other two options.
-Additionally, you will be much more comfortable during the game due to having an actual seat.
-Plus, if it is raining like it was on the day we were there, it will be nice to have an awning overhead to keep you dry.
+Of these choices, the grandstand seats are the most expensive.
+I recommend splurging for grandstand seats.
+It will greatly enhance your experience.
+You will have much better views of the game, and you will be much more comfortable.
+Plus, if it is raining, like it was on the day we were there, it will be nice to have an awning overhead to keep you dry.

 No Need to Eat Ahead of Time

 We had tons of time to kill before the game, so we went and ate lunch prior to entering the stadium.
 However, there is no need to do this unless you just prefer to go to a restaurant.
 The concessions at the game are well stocked with lots of yummy options.
-You will also find several food vendors set up in the area between the gates and the grandstands.
-Hot dogs with all sorts of toppings seemed to be a popular choice.
-You will find most typical game day food available for purchase.
+You will also find several food vendors set up just inside the gates.
+Hot dogs with all sorts of toppings seemed to be a popular choice, but you will find most typical game day food available.
 And, unlike at games in the United States, the concession prices were very cheap!
 We bought bottled sodas for $1 dollar each.
-At a stadium in the USA, that same drink would have cost you $5 or more.

 Face Paint and Noise Makers

 I was very surprised by the face paint at the game.
-Lots of people showed up wearing face paint.
 I expected to see young kids and college students all painted up for the game.
 But at rugby games in Fiji, you will see small children, grandmas, and everyone in between with their faces painted.
 It was awesome to see that enthusiasm and spirit!

 The presence of noise makers in the stadium also surprised me.
 These days, in the US, most stadiums won’t allow artificial noise makers.
 Yet, in Fiji, they were selling them right outside the entrance.
 Lots of people had horns, bells, and all kinds of noise makers to aid in their cheering.

 I am so glad we watched our first rugby game in Fiji.
 It was an amazing experience!
 We began the game not knowing anything about the sport.
-By the end, we all learned a little and were bitten by the rugby bug.
+By the end, we all were bitten by the rugby bug.
 As soon as the game was over, Chris was planning on when and where we would go to see our next game.
-Boston began watching it on the television and playing pickup games with other kids at our resort.
+Boston began watching it on television and playing pickup games with other kids.
 It is an exciting sport with passionate fans.
 I can see why it is the national sport of such a fun-loving country!
-If you ever travel to Fiji, take some time to go watch a rugby game there.
+If you ever travel to Fiji, take some time to go watch a rugby game.
 You won’t regret it!
 Happy travels!